nearbeach/NearBeach/CONTRIBUTING.md

 - Start working on Docker installation process

 This seems a lot to cover within such a short time frame, but we are hoping you are willing to help us.
 We greatly appreciate all the help we can get no matter how small the contribution.
+--->
 If you would like to join our community, please join our [fun and exciting discord](https://discord.gg/64uhRztS6n).

+## Contributing to NearBeach

+We are always looking for new contributors.
+There are many different ways to contribute to NearBeach, for example;

+- Bug testing
+- Bug fixing
+- Writing Documentation
+- Writing new components or functionality for NearBeach
+- Refactoring Code, i.e. making it more efficient
+- Updating Code, i.e. updating libraries
+- Marketing NearBeach
+- Supplying feedback on NearBeach, i.e. improvements and feature requests

+and many many more.
+Join our [community on discord to see what you can do](https://discord.gg/64uhRztS6n)

 ## Code of Conduct